techjay-c/tp/docs/DeveloperGuide.md

 ##### Feature Considerations

 In implementing the delete feature, we needed proper error handling and validation to ensure ToothTracker's robustness and provide clear guidance to the user.
-Our approach validates dentist ID and shows an error message if the dentist does not exist.
+Our approach validates the `DENTIST_ID` and shows an error message if the dentist does not exist.
 This is in comparison to allowing commands to fail silently if the dentist specified does not exist.

 - Pros: Prevents invalid operations and provides immediate feedback to the user, helping to correct mistakes.